Learn how to make an easy DIY mermaid inspired dress that is perfect for a comfortable and playful dress up or a simple Halloween costume.

 My daughter and I chose a light purple and a green as a nod to the Little Mermaid, but I’ve sewn lots of mermaid inspired items with pink, silver, green, and gold.
 It’s fun to customize the colors!

 My daughters are loving their magical creature stage which means we talk about mermaids all the time.
-We play with these DIY mermaid skirts and these mermaid tote bags that I made with a free sewing pattern.
+Here are some fun mermaid sewing projects:

 DIY Mermaid Inspired Dress